A summer rhythm where keiki build confidence without pressure

 • Creative confidence

-Empathy — they design for someone else's needs, not just their own
+Empathy — they design for someone else's needs, not just their own preferences

-A mobile app prototype they built themselves
+A mobile app prototype they shaped from a real idea

-Comfort presenting ideas and receiving feedback
+Comfort explaining ideas clearly and receiving feedback with openness

-A healthy, grounded relationship with AI
+A healthy, grounded relationship with AI: useful, questioned, and never in charge

-They learn prompting, not just clicking
+They learn prompting, not just clicking.

-They compare strong and weak AI outputs side by side
+They compare strong and weak AI outputs side by side.

 The Team Behind Future Designers